 Our sixth form is growing both in size and in its academic profile.
-We have a stand-alone sixth form that caters for all of our students on our campus, so our students do not need to travel to other schools to access A Level teaching.
-All our students who applied for university places were successful, and last year students were awarded places in Russell Group universities such as Kings College, London.
-Our sixth form is in the top 12% for progress in the country.
-Students are mentored on their pathways to university and take part in many programmes, for example the Futures Programme, where they shadow students at Cambridge University and are allocated an Oxbridge graduate as a personal mentor.
+We have a stand-alone sixth form that caters for all of our students who do not need to travel to other schools for lessons.
+All of our students who applied for university places were successful, and some were awarded places in Russell Group universities such as Imperial College, London.
+Students are mentored on their pathways to university and take part in many programmes, for example the Futures Programme where they shadow students at Cambridge University and are allocated an Oxbridge graduate as a personal mentor.